-An older, wiser Shaquem Griffin also feeling more comfortable again playing on the edge
+An older, wiser Shaquem Griffin is feeling more comfortable again playing on the edge

 Being benched during the Denver game and then playing only nine more defensive snaps the rest of the season was eye-opening both in illustrating the harsh realities of the NFL and the preciousness of every opportunity to be on the field.

 “Just learning to take the good with the bad,’’ he said of the biggest lesson of his 2018 season.
 “Everything don’t always go your way, but it’s how you are able to adjust to that is how you are able to overcome when something is not going your way. … If I’ve got an opportunity to get on the field, be happy with that.
 There’s so many guys who wish they could be on the field.
-So what I learned was to take advantage of every opportunity I get and make sure I give 100 percent because you never know what comes out of it.”
+So what I learned was to take advantage of every opportunity I get and make sure I give 100% because you never know what comes out of it.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.